dbrussee/B2/README.md

 Last Updated: 8/10/2018<br>

 #### General Description
 The **B** Library was created to collect a growing list of small utilities as well as some larger functionality into a collection of easier-to-implement code.
-By putting most of the code into a common domain, this lessens the likelihood of trampling on other code.
-In addition, it should help keep the code features seperated from each other to make maintenance less of a chore.
+By putting most of the code into a common domain (B), it lessens the likelihood of trampling on other code.
+In addition, it should help keep code features seperated from each other to make maintenance less of a chore.

 **Important**: The B library makes use of the [jQuery](http://jquery.org) library as well, so most of the features will not work without that library being loaded.